 - Create Mod has the schematic cannon and table (save an entire structure from small to enormos and build it automatically), block zapper, world shaper, and symmetry wand.

 - Botania’s Worldshaper’s sextant helps you craft perfect circles.
 Want to make that glass sphere?
 Now you can.

 - And of course creative flight is always useful.

-26. Visit the Twilight Forest and Go After Some Bosses
+26. Visit other Dimensions and Go After Some Bosses

 This isn’t getting started stuff, but thanks to Twilight Forest and Mowzie’s Mobs, there are a number of bosses to go after when you’ve taken care of the Dragon and a Wither or two.
 Botania has the Gaia (which requires a wither kill to get its nether star).